keras-team/keras/.github/ISSUE_TEMPLATE/a--tensorflow-backend-users.md

 ---

-Please make sure that the boxes below are checked before you submit your issue.
+<em>Please make sure that this is a Bug or a Feature Request and provide all applicable information asked by the template.
-If your issue is an **implementation question**, please ask your question on [StackOverflow](http://stackoverflow.com/questions/tagged/keras) or [on the Keras Slack channel](https://keras-slack-autojoin.herokuapp.com/) instead of opening a GitHub issue.
+If your issue is an **implementation question**, please ask your question on [StackOverflow](http://stackoverflow.com/questions/tagged/keras) or [on the Keras Slack channel](https://keras-slack-autojoin.herokuapp.com/) instead of opening a GitHub issue.</em>

-Thank you!

-- [ ] Check that you are up-to-date with the master branch of Keras.
-You can update with:
-`pip install git+git://github.com/keras-team/keras.git --upgrade --no-deps`

-- [ ] Check that your version of TensorFlow is up-to-date.
-The installation instructions can be found [here](https://www.tensorflow.org/get_started/os_setup).

-- [ ] Provide a link to a GitHub Gist of a Python script that can reproduce your issue (or just copy the script here if it is short).
+**System information**
+- Have I written custom code (as opposed to using example directory):
+- OS Platform and Distribution (e.g., Linux Ubuntu 16.04):
+- TensorFlow backend (yes / no):
+- TensorFlow version:
+- Keras version:
+- Python version:
+- CUDA/cuDNN version:
+- GPU model and memory:

+You can obtain the TensorFlow version with:
+python -c "import tensorflow as tf; print(tf.GIT_VERSION, tf.VERSION)"
+You can obtain the Keras version with:
+python -c 'import keras as k; print(k.__version__)'

+**Describe the current behavior**

+**Describe the expected behavior**

+**Code to reproduce the issue**
+Provide a reproducible test case that is the bare minimum necessary to generate the problem.

+**Other info / logs**
+Include any logs or source code that would be helpful to diagnose the problem.
+If including tracebacks, please include the full traceback.
+Large logs and files should be attached.